opencoff/go-tunnel/README.md

-# go-tunnel - Robust TLS Tunnel (Stunnel replacement)
+# go-tunnel - Robust Quic/TLS Tunnel (Stunnel replacement)

 ## What is it?
-An [Stunnel](https://www.stunnel.org) replacement written in golang.
+A supercharged [Stunnel](https://www.stunnel.org) replacement written in golang.
 It is is in a sense a proxy enabling addition of network-encryption to existing clients without any source code changes.